Skip to main content

 Parameters

-• **mock_sources (Union[Dict[str, Any], DataFrame]) – Required.
-Keyword args with the same expected keys as the OnDemandFeatureView’s inputs parameters.
-For the “python” mode, each input must be a Dictionary representing a single row.
-For the “pandas” mode, each input must be a DataFrame with all of them containing the same number of rows and matching row ordering.
+• input_data (Dict[str, Any]) - Required.
+Dict with the same expected keys as the RealtimeFeatureView's inputs parameters.
+For the "python" mode, each value must be a Dictionary representing a single row.
+For the "pandas" mode, each value must be a DataFrame with all of them containing the same number of rows and matching row ordering.

 Returns

-# Given a Python On Demand Feature View defined in your workspace:
+# Given a Python Realtime Feature View defined in your workspace:

 sources=[transaction_request, user_transaction_amount_metrics],